 For more information, proceed to our comprehensive HostGator review.

-- Privacy PayPal protects you from submitting your private information.
+- Privacy PayPal runs on tight security measures and protects you from submitting your private information.
 You won’t have to enter your full names, plus card and bank details.
 An email address is enough to process payments via PayPal.

 - Buyer protection PayPal gives you extra assurance through its 180-day Buyer Protection Program.
 That means it’ll refund your cash if you’re dealing with a dishonest web host.

-- Convenient Paying via Paypal is admittedly easier and much faster as opposed to cards, check, and bank wiring.
+- Convenient Paying via Paypal is admittedly easier and much faster as opposed to other payment options like credit cards, check, and bank wiring.

 Credit Card Payment is Still King